vboyev-MSFT/defender-docs/defender-endpoint/linux-support-perf.md

 To run the client analyzer for troubleshooting performance issues, see [Run the client analyzer on macOS and Linux](run-analyzer-macos-linux.md).

 ## Configure Global Exclusions for better performance

 Configure Microsoft Defender for Endpoint on Linux with exclusions for the processes or disk locations that contribute to the performance issues.
 For more information, see [Configure and validate exclusions for Microsoft Defender for Endpoint on Linux](linux-exclusions.md).

-> [!NOTE]
-> In case after following the above steps, the performance problem persists, please contact customer support for further instructions and mitigation.
+IF you still have performace issues, contact support for further instructions and mitigation.

 ## Troubleshoot AuditD performance issues